 The Child Therapy Service CIC is a social, emotional, and mental health education and support platform, designed to improve the emotional health and life chances of young people.

-In 2021 100,000 6–16-year-old children were referred to CAMHs each month.
+In 2021, 100,000 children aged 6-16 years old were referred to CAMHs each month.
 The Child Therapy Service’s goal is to prevent these referrals, through educating and supporting children, families, and professionals on effective evidence-based emotional health modalities.
 Through their on-line platform of therapeutic resources, training, and support programmes – they are reinventing children’s mental health services.

 Tracy set up this service when her son began to struggle with his mental health – and received nothing but waiting lists and closed doors.
 Why?
 Because her son was neurodivergent and the services available only supported neurotypical children.